Thanks for being a registered PPDM guest.

 - The members of the Board of the Association shall continue in office until their respective successors are duly elected, appointed or otherwise designated in accordance with the bylaws.

-- Every director of the Association shall be deemed to have assumed office on the express understanding, agreement and condition that every director of the Association, his heirs, executors, administrators and estate respectively shall from time to time and at all times be indemnified and saved harmless out of the funds of the Association from and against all costs on a solicitor or client basis, charges and expenses whatsoever which the director sustains or incurs in any action, suit or proceedings against him in respect of any act, deed, matter or thing whatsoever done or permitted by him or any other director or directors in the execution of the duties of his or their office, except the costs, charges or expenses as are occasioned by his own willful neglect or default.
+- Every director of the Association shall be deemed to have assumed office on the express understanding, agreement and condition that every director of the Association, shall from time to time and at all times be indemnified and saved harmless by the Association from and against all insured costs, charges and expenses whatsoever which the director sustains or incurs in any action, suit or proceedings against them in respect of any act, deed, matter or thing whatsoever done or permitted by them or any other director or directors in the execution of the duties of their office.

 Officers, Agents and Employees